 The City Recreation Departments relies heavily on the Marshall Public Schools for facility use and marketing of the programs offered.
-The recreation department uses many different school owned facilities throughout the year for both athletics and special events.
+The Recreation department uses many different school owned facilities throughout the year for both athletics and special events.
 During the summer months, the recreation department uses the Marshall High School Tennis Courts to offer tennis lessons to the youth of our community.
 The Marshall High Tennis coach is the instructor for this program.

-Another major program hosted by the Marshall public schools is our Summer Fun Playground program which is an 8 - 10-week summer kids' program that runs Monday-Friday during the summer months from 10am-4pm at Hughes Elementary School.
-During the fall and winter months the Recreation Department uses all of the 4 schools within the city to facilitate youth and adult basketball leagues and lessons, practices, floor hockey, dodgeball, volleyball leagues and clinics, whiffle ball leagues, Tae Kwon Do and special events such as our Daddy Daughter Date Night and Mother Son Activity nights.
+Another major program hosted by the Marshall public schools is our Summer Fun Playground program which is an eight to ten week summer kids' program that runs Monday-Friday during the summer months from 10 AM-4 PM at Hughes Elementary School.
+During the fall and winter months, the Recreation Department uses the four (4) schools within the city to facilitate youth and adult basketball leagues and lessons; practices; floor hockey; dodgeball; volleyball leagues and clinics; whiffle ball leagues; Tae Kwon Do; and special events such as our Daddy Daughter Date Night and Mother Son Activity nights.

-Marshal Public Schools also allow the Recreation Department to distribute flyers through their Friday folder in the elementary schools.
-This is an essential partnership in the continued success of the department.
+Marshal Public Schools also allows the Recreation Department to distribute flyers through their Friday folder in the elementary schools.
+This is an essential partnership for the continued success of the department.

 The Marshall Public Library is another partner with the Marshall Recreation Department.
-During the Summer Playground Marshall Public Library will come in once a week and read with our participants and create a reading club.
+During the Summer Playground, Marshall Public Library will come in once a week to read with our participants and create a reading club.
 This is essential in adding a more educational outcome to our program.
 This relationship also allows us to market through the library and the Recreation Department also will market programs for the Library.